zerotier/ZeroTierNAS/README.md

 Synology DiskStation NAS + ZeroTier
 ======

-###Entware-ng
- - An official ZeroTier package exists for Entware-ng under the name `zerotier`
- - Follow these instructions to install Entware-ng on your Synology NAS: https://github.com/Entware-ng/Entware-ng/wiki/Install-on-Synology-NAS
- - `opkg install zerotier`
- - Use the `start-stop-status.sh` script found in the `hacky` directory to start and stop ZeroTier
-***

-###Hacky way
- - There are two packaging solutions included in this repo.
-The first [hacky](hacky) way which is essentially bare bones ZeroTier running with a few extra scripts added to help make controlling and installing it on Synology devices a little easier.
-This is not a full package as it does not meet all requirements for a DSM 6.0 package.
-***

 ###Building the Standard DSM 6.0 Package
  - The official DSM package will be available in the *Package Center*, if you need to build it yourself, here are the instructions (tested on CentOS 7):
  - Install Apache Ant